ikubaysan/vnc-on-headless-ubuntu-vps-tutorial/README.md

 # vnc-on-headless-vps-tutorial

-I opted for a Ubuntu 24.04 VPS.
+I opted for an Ubuntu 24.04 VPS.
 Should work for other versions of Ubuntu, and other debian-based distros.

+First SSH into your machine.

-This command combines two commands:
+Enter this command, which combines two commands:

 * `apt update` updates the list of available packages and their versions, but it does not install or upgrade any packages.